silikidi/Telegram-JSON-Response/README.md

 [Telegram Bot API v5.3](https://core.telegram.org/bots/api) and [Google Apps Script](https://developers.google.com/apps-script)

-More details of the script can be found at [Code.gs](https://github.com/silikidi/Telegram-JSON-Response/blob/main/Code.gs)
+More details can be found at [Code.gs](https://github.com/silikidi/Telegram-JSON-Response/blob/main/Code.gs)

 Each JSON response from the Telegram Bot API will be sent back by Google Apps Script as a message via Google web apps connected to the Telegram webhook.
 The results appear in the chat bot whenever a user submits certain content.
-You can change it to show up to [Logger.log](https://developers.google.com/apps-script/reference/base/logger) in Apps Script.
+You can change it to the Apps Script's [Logger.log](https://developers.google.com/apps-script/reference/base/logger).

 You can even more simplify the script with [ES6 notation](https://scotch.io/bar-talk/five-things-you-can-use-in-es6-today).